largeapp/eml/README.md

+# Multimodal MRI learning for brain disorders
-#This is a repository for the project on explainable multimodal MRI learning for brain disorders.
+This is a repository of codes and experiment results on explainable multimodal MRI learning for brain disorders.
+### Publications
+See the following publications for examples of this code in use:

-The source code files for "Identifying major depressive disorder based on cerebral blood flow and brain structure: An explainable multimodal learning study" will be updated soon.
+* Jinlong Hu, Yaqian Hou, Bo Peng, Bin Liao, Ziyun Xu, Gangqiang Hou, Shoubin Dong, Identifying major depressive disorder based on cerebral blood flow and brain structure: An explainable multimodal learning study, under review.

+### Code
+[fcnn_train.py](fcnn_train.py) is the code for fcnn model.
+[svm_rf_train.py](svm_rf_train.py) is the code for SVM and RF model.
+[soft_voting.py](soft_voting.py) is the code for soft voting.
+[pipe_ML.py](pipe_ML.py) is the code for pipeline of learning.